ray-project/tutorial/README.rst

 More In-Depth Examples
 ----------------------

-**Sharded Parameter Server:** This exercise involves implement a parameter server as a Ray actor, implementing a simple asynchronous distributed training algorithm, and shard the parameter server to improve throughput.
+**Sharded Parameter Server:** This exercise involves implementing a parameter server as a Ray actor, implementing a simple asynchronous distributed training algorithm, and sharding the parameter server to improve throughput.

 RL Exercises
 ------------